trholding/shrike-gen/README.md

 **shrike-genify** - enable shrike-gen build for existing projects

-**improve pcf** - i think the pcf has to reflect the 400+ IO Planner mapping options such BRAM etc
+**improve pcf** - ipcf has to reflect the ?400+ IO Planner mapping options, add board vcf, gui gcf variants

+**docs / cleanup** - clean up readme, make it easy to understand

 ---

+## Contributors

++ @dpks2003 - Deepak Sharda
++ @trholding - Vulcan Ignis

 ## Gratitude / Thanks

 [Vicharak](https://x.com/Vicharak_In) @Vicharak_In - For making FPGAS accessible to all.
 And for the board they sent me.
++ @dpks2003 - Deepak Sharda for flash support and bug fixes

 ---